 While we continue to recover from the Great Recession, we have a long way to go.
-Unemployment remains high and the cost of health care, food and energy, working American families are finding it harder and harder to make ends meet.
+Unemployment remains high and the cost of health care, food and energy are rising, making it difficult for American families to make ends meet.
 As your Representative in Congress, I will continue to support initiatives that create jobs, stimulate our economy and provide assistance to those struggling to find work.
 We must get people back to work safely.

 Creating Jobs and Stimulating the National Economy